 Editor's note: According to the conclusion in KI#3, upon NAS-level leaving the UE may provide assistance information including information to temporarily restrict/filter MT data in this network while the UE has left.
 Whether UE is allowed to provide information to temporarily restrict/filter MT data in other circumstances is FFS.

-Editor's note: Whether AS or NAS BUSY indication is used to respond to Network A, when a Multi-USIM device that is paged by Network-A while the device decides not to accept the paging and the device supports the Busy indication, is pending RAN WG2, RAN WG3 and SA WG3 feedback.

-Editor's note: The handling of the Busy indication requires further refinement at SA2#142-e. e.g. it is FFS whether the Multi-USIM device uses the Busy indication with a "shall", "should", "may" or "best effort" condition.
+- If Multi-USIM device received paging by Network-A in RRC_Idle mode and the device decides to accept the paging, UE shall perform as existing procedure (send the Service Request message).

+- If Multi-USIM device received paging by Network-A in RRC_Idle mode and the device decides not to accept the paging, a UE supporting NAS BUSY indication attempts to send a BUSY Indication via NAS message to network.
+The attempt made by UE to send Busy indication may fail because of UE communication constraints.

+NOTE X1: Whether Busy indication is supported for RRC_Inactive case is up to RAN decision.

 - The UE MMI shall not require input from the user in order for the UE to decide whether to respond to paging.

 * * * * End of Changes * * * *